-Image dependent intraocular scatter transforms the identical display luminances into different sets of retinal luminances.
+Image dependent intraocular scatter transforms the identical display luminances into completely different sets of retinal luminances.
 Contrast mechanisms using spatial comparisons further distort any correlation of scene luminance and appearance.
 Any attempt to find an appropriate "tone scale" relating camera digit to appearance is futile.
 HDR does not accurately render luminances, and appearances are controlled by spatial comparisons with other pixels in the image.
-Any function that uses a single pixel's luminance as input cannot account for both the physical image-dependent effects of scatter and the physiological effects of spatial comparisons in contrast.
+Any function that uses a single pixel's luminance as input cannot account for both the physical image-dependent effects of scatter, and the physiological effects of spatial comparisons in contrast.

-5. DISCUSSION
+6. DISCUSSION

 Veiling glare limits HDR imaging in two distinct ways.
-First, camera glare limits the range of luminances that can be accurately measured (Section 3).
-Multiple exposures improve the quantization of digital records, but fail to accurately record scene data.
-Second, intraocular scatter limits the range of scene luminances falling on the retina (Section 4).
-Scatter is the physical basis of cube-root appearance scales such as L^ in $L^a^b^$.15
+First, camera glare limits the luminance range that can be accurately measured (Section 4).
+Multiple exposures improve the quantization of digital records, but fail to accurately record scene luminance.
+Second, intraocular scatter limits the range of scene luminances falling on the retina (Section 5).

-Accurate camera estimates of scene luminance are impossible for the 4.3 log{10} dynamic range images studied here.
-The comparison of white and black surrounds shows a dramatic scene dependence with a single camera, using a constant aperture.
+Accurate camera estimates of scene luminance are impossible for the 4.3 \log{10} dynamic range images studied here.
+The comparison of white and black surrounds shows dramatic scene dependence.
 In addition, the camera flux estimates, when compared with actual flux, show a different error with each exposure.
 It may be tempting to look for some type of average-flux curve that represents data with smaller errors, but that idea is in conflict with the fundamental aim of the process, namely recording accurate scene luminance.
-Multiple exposure HDR is limited by veiling glare that is scene-, exposure-, lens-, aperture-, and camera-dependent.
-The accuracy of scene-luminances estimates varies with all these parameters.
+Multiple-exposure HDR is limited by veiling glare that is scene-, exposure-, lens-, aperture-, The accuracy of sceneand camera-dependent. luminances estimates vary with all these parameters.

-Some HDR algorithms attempt to correct for glare.18 Given the characteristics of the camera, calculate the luminances in the scene.
+Some HDR algorithms attempt to correct for glare.
+[19] Given the characteristics of the camera, they calculate the luminances in the scene.
 The glare spread functions of commercial lenses fall off very rapidly with distance to a very small value.
 We might think that such small glare values cannot affect distant pixels.
 However, there are millions of pixels that contribute glare to all other pixels.
 Each pixel is the sum of scene luminance plus scattered light from all other pixels.
 The sum of a very large number of small contributions is a large number.
-Sorting out these millions of scene-dependent contributions would be required to accurately correct for glare.
-ISO 9358:1994 Standard states unequivocally that: "the reverse [deriving luminance from camera response] calculation is not possible"10.
+Sorting out these millions of scenedependent contributions would be required to accurately correct for glare.
+ISO 9358:1994 Standard states unequivocally that: "the reverse [deriving luminance from camera response] calculation is not possible" [12].

-Claims are made that recent multiple-exposure HDR algorithms capture wider scene luminances, or colors than previously possible.19 These claims are severely limited by scene and camera veiling glare.
+Claims are made that recent multiple-exposure HDR algorithms capture wider scene luminances, or colors than previously possible.
+[20] These claims are severely limited by scene and camera veiling glare.
 Both camera and intraocular glare are image dependent and cannot be rigorously removed by calculation.
-As shown above, the designers of negative films selected a 4.0 \log{10} response range.
+As shown above, the designers of negative films selected a 4.0 log{10} response range.
 That range exceeds the camera glare limit for almost all scenes.
-Further, the range of conventional transparency film (3.0 \log{10}) equals the range of discriminable luminances in a display with a white surround.
+Further, the 3.0 log10 range of luminances of conventional transparency film equals the range of discriminable luminances in a display with a white surround.
 Nevertheless, the resulting HDR images are considerably better than conventional images with limited range.
 Since HDR imaging works so well, there must be reasons, other than accurate luminance, that explains the improved images.
 The multiple exposure technique does significantly improve digital quantization.